Stopping the Spread of Pandemic Flu

 Health care workers might be asked to wear respirators and other equipment to protect themselves from being exposed to the flu virus.
-The Institute of Medicine released a report which sets forth recommendations for effective PPE use in an influenza pandemic.
+The Health and Medicine Division (HMD) (formally known as the Institute of Medicine) of the National Academy of Sciences, Engineering, and Medicine released a report which sets forth recommendations for effective PPE use in an influenza pandemic.
 Read the report, Preventing Transmission of Pandemic Influenza and other Viral Respiratory Diseases: Personal Protective Equipment for Healthcare Personnel, Update 2010.

 Take good care of yourself to minimize the impact of pandemic flu.
 Eat a balanced diet, exercise regularly, get a flu shot every year, and practice good hygiene including regular hand washing.
 These practices can help you remain healthy so your body can be strong.

 Download free viewer and reader software to view PDF, video and other file formats.